Marcelo-Diament/store-block/README.md

 ### Passing releaseDate to tick function

-Finally, we can remove the components props and add the releaseDate in tick function:
+Finally, we can remove the component's props and add the releaseDate in tick function:

 ``` tsx
 tick(data?.product?.releaseDate || DEFAULT_TARGET_DATE, setTime)
 ```

 _Note that the question mark makes property 'optional' - in cases where there is no such prop, undefined will be returned._

+And that's all for today!

+_#JahBless_